mpetroff/pannellum.org/content/documentation/reference/index.md

 new scene finishes loading.
 Passes scene ID string to handler.

+## `fullscreenchange`

+Fired when browser fullscreen status changed.
+Passes status boolean to handler.

+## `zoomchange`

+Fired when scene hfov update.
+Passes new HFOV value to handler.

 ## `scenechangefadedone`

 If a scene transition fade interval is specified, this event is fired when the fading is completed after changing scenes.

+## `animatefinished`

+Fired when any movements / animations finish, i.e. when the renderer stops rendering new frames.
+Passes final pitch, yaw, and HFOV values to handler.

 ## `error`